What is earthquake, its causes, effects, measurement & different types

 • On the basis of magnitude and intensity

-See also What is global warming? what are the causes and effects?
+See also What is environmental degradation, causes and effects

 Origin: